 “Traditionally those have been accomplished manually, but if you have team lifts or heavier product that requires multiple people, robotic palletizers offer complete autonomy in a warehouse or manufacturing environment.
 There’s a lot of opportunities there, maybe not traditionally justifiable for labor savings or ergonomic concerns alone, but it now it provides a secondary benefit.”

 Fewer Touchpoints with Robotic Bin Picking

 In addition to social distancing, personal hygiene and wearing cloth face coverings, it’s important to minimize workers’ exposure to surfaces that can become potentially contaminated with the virus.
 That means reducing touchpoints.
 Ready to lend a hand in that endeavor are goods-to-robot systems.
 These advanced technologies use swarms of robotic shuttles to autonomously deliver goods to robotic arms for picking.

 “We’re seeing a lot of demand and interest for robotic bin picking, which not only provides labor savings, but also eliminates some high touch surfaces,” says Bastian Solutions’ Kohler.
 “If you think about a bin that may be circulated 10 to 15 times a day to various picking ports, that’s additional touches that each person could have on that particular bin.
 It’s not necessarily the biggest driver, but there is an ancillary benefit to having a robotic system doing bin picking as opposed to a human.”

-Read the full article on RIA's Robotics Online.
+Read the full article on RIA's Robotics Online or Plant Engineering.